Fonds de Compensation ABOUT

 As such, FDC’s creation was initiated in the context of allowing the compensation reserve benefit from financial market movements by diversifying the assets in a portfolio that takes into account strict risk and return criteria.

-As a public institution, FDC is subject to the supervision of the Minister of Social Security which is exercised by the General Inspectorate of Social Security.
+As a public institution, FDC is subject to the supervision of the Minister of Health and Social Security which is exercised by the General Inspectorate of Social Security.

 As part of its mission and in accordance with the amended law of 13 February 2007 on specialised investment funds, FDC created a collective investment scheme in the form of an open-ended investment company with legal status of a public limited company in 2007.
 This company, entitled Fonds de Compensation de la Sécurité Sociale, SICAV-FIS and subject to the supervision of the Commission de Surveillance du Secteur Financier, has since then been FDC’s investment vehicle.
 A large part of the compensation reserve entrusted to FDC is invested through the SICAV, knowing that a Grand-Ducal regulation imposes limits to the values of the compensation reserve that might be invested through collective investment undertakings.